-- Share information with new/beginning teachers related to school or district procedures, guidelines, and expectations. - b.
+- a.
+Share information with new/beginning teachers related to school or district procedures, guidelines, and expectations. - b.
 Link new/beginning teachers to appropriate resources, both human and material. - 2.
-Qualifications for a Mentor Teacher
+Qualifications for a Mentor Teacher - a.
+A tenured, Highly Qualified, practicing classroom teacher.

-- a.
-A tenured, Highly Qualified, practicing classroom teacher. - b.
+- b.
 Excellent classroom teaching abilities. - c.
 A commitment to education as a profession. - d.
 A willingness to expand his/her teaching responsibilities. - e.
 Willingness to enhance or build upon his/her mentoring skills. - f.
 Reflective and analytical practices about his/her teaching abilities. - g.
 Good problem solving abilities. - h.
 A wise and caring attitude. - i.
 An appreciation for differences in style and background of students and colleagues. - j.
 A sensitivity and responsiveness to ideas of others. - k.
 Skills in leadership, communication, planning, organizing, and managing work. - 1.
 Knowledge of organizational structures, social norms, policies and procedures. - m.
 A high level of integrity, sense of humor, and ability to serve as a catalyst f or change.

-Selection and Procedural Issues
+3. Selection and Procedural Issues

 - a.
 A master list will be created in each building listing qualified teachers interested in becoming a mentor teacher. - b.
 The Mentoring Checklist must be completed, dated, and initialed by the Mentor and Protégé when each item is completed.
 All items must be completed before mentoring pay will be authorized. - c.
 A meeting date to pair the Mentor and Protégé will be established no later than two full weeks after the Protégé's date of hire.
 The pairing of the Mentor and Protégé will be established no later than the end of the first full week of school. - d.
 Mentors may not have more than one Protégé at any time. - e.
-Mentors will be chosen after the building principal convenes and documents a meeting with at least three staff members present, who are not current Mentor candidates for the specific Protégé, for input into choosing a suitable Mentor/ Protégé pairing.
+Mentors will be chosen after the building principal convenes and documents a meeting with at least three staff members present, who are not current Mentor candidates for the specific Protégé, for input into choosing a suitable Mentor/Protégé pairing.
 The final decision of the Mentor/Protégé pairing will be made by the building principal.

-DURATION OF AGREEMENT
+ARTICLE 26: DURATION OF AGREEMENT

-This agreement shall be effective as of July 1, 2007 and shall continue in effect until the 30th of June 2010.
-For the 2009-10 school year, the issues of salary, benefits, and calendar will be reopened for bargaining.
+This agreement shall be effective as of July 1, 2010 and shall continue in effect until the 30th of June 2012.
 This agreement shall not be extended orally, and it is expressly understood that it shall expire on the date indicated.